JadenD5321/JadenD5321/README.md

 - 💞️ I’m looking to collaborate on different projects with software engineers through internship opportunities and hackathons where I can apply my technological skills where I could make a massive impact in society.

 - 📫 How to reach me
-You can reach out to me through the following contacts
+Feel Free to reach out to me through the following areas

 Email:jadendodoo@gmail.com

 Linkedln: https://www.linkedin.com/in/jaden-dodoo-tawiah-19866b22b/

 <!---